-The CFRW Advocacy Office is the eyes and ears for our State Legislature.
+The CFRW Advocacy "Virtual Office" is the eyes and ears for our State Legislature.
 Through our full time office staff and volunteers, the Federation has a say in the direction taken by our elected representatives.
 CFRWs Advocacy program is unique in the whole NFRW structure and becomes more vital than ever by working with Republican legislators and keeping the mebers informed and involved.
 CFRW has evolved into a most efficient voice for women involved in government.
 The program has enabled us to seat many women in political appointments, influence legislation and make our presence felt.

 The ADVOCACY PROGRAM GOALS are to influence legislation and maintain a CFRW presence in state government in accordance with CFRW objectives.